-This documentation is intended as a quick reference for Rackspace customers who have questions about Rackspace Kubernetes-as-a-Service.
+This documentation serves as a quick reference for Rackspace customers who have questions about Rackspace Kubernetes-as-a-Service.

-Rackspace Kubernetes-as-a-Service (KaaS) is a managed service that enables Rackspace deployment engineers to provision Kubernetes® clusters in your Rackspace Private Cloud (RPC) environment.
-Kubernetes is an open source orchestration tool that enables system administrators to manage containerized applications in an automated manner.
-Running containerized applications efficiently is a complex task that typically requires a team of experts to architect, deploy, and maintain your cluster in your specific environment.
-Rackspace KaaS does these things for you, so you can focus on what is important for your business.
+Rackspace Kubernetes-as-a-Service (KaaS) is a managed service that enables Rackspace deployment engineers to provision Kubernetes® clusters in supported cloud provider environments.
+Kubernetes, an open-source container orchestration tool, enables system administrators to manage containerized applications in an automated manner.
+Efficiently running containerized applications is a complex task that typically requires a team of experts to architect, deploy, and maintain your cluster in your specific environment.
+Rackspace KaaS does these things for you so you can focus on what is vital for your business.

 The Rackspace KaaS product includes the following features:

 Your Kubernetes cluster runs the latest stable community Kubernetes software and is compatible with all Kubernetes tools.
 In a default configuration, three Kubernetes worker nodes are created that ensure high availability and fault tolerance for your cluster.